 Just as you wouldn’t trust a dating agency that promised you would be married within three months, you should not trust an SEO company that promises top ranking in a given timeframe.

 As a fellow business owner, I understand that this is like being asked to invest for an indefinite amount of time in something which will hopefully bring a large return.
 This sounds suspiciously like a Saturday morning real estate investment meeting held in a hotel on the outskirts of town, hosted by two men who look like they could probably get you too good a deal on an “as-new” BMW…

 This is why we earn our keep through demonstrating.
 We visually show you ranking, traffic and sales increases as the campaign progresses.
 We are one of the few SEO companies on the planet that doesn’t tie any of our clients into minimum-term contracts.
 The pressure is on us to show you enough month-on-month improvement to continue with the campaign.
 Otherwise, you’ll leave!
 The success of our company depends on the success of your campaign.
 It’s that simple.

 Who will I talk to?

-Throughout your campaign, your main point of contact will be your Project Manager.
+Throughout your campaign, your main point of contact will be your Account Manager.
 It’s their job to coordinate your campaign, keep you up to date with progress and get your feedback on what the business impact of the traffic is having.
-You’ll be able to schedule calls with your Project Manager, too.
+You’ll be able to schedule calls with your Account Manager, too.
 They will arrange your quarterly campaign checkups to ensure you are happy with how the campaign is progressing.